Marsarah-dev/MarsarahTweaks/MarsarahTweaks/Readmes/MarsarahTweaks_Readme.txt

 CONFIGURATION
 ================================================================
-This mod is modular and customizable.

 Each feature is grouped into its own section in the config file, which is automatically created on first launch:
 Valheim/BepInEx/config/Marsarah.MarsarahTweaks.cfg

 Individual features can be enabled or disabled by editing this file or in-game with a config manager.

-If you’re using another mod that changes similar gameplay elements (e.g. creature scaling), disable the overlapping section in this mod’s config to avoid conflicts.
+If you’re using another mod that changes similar gameplay elements, disable the overlapping section in this mod’s config to avoid conflicts.
 Specific compatibility issues will be mentioned in each config description if known.

 This mod uses Server Sync.
 All clients need to have the same version as the server, otherwise they will be disconnected at login.
 All configs (except UI) are synced between server and clients.